Skip to main content

 Cycle detection

-ION automatically detects circular references in your MBOM.
-If assembly A contains part B and part B also contains assembly A (directly or through any chain of intermediate parts), the import will fail with a validation error identifying the cycle.
+ION automatically detects circular references in your mBOM.
+If assembly A contains part B and part B also contains assembly A (directly or through any chain of intermediate parts), the import fails with a validation error identifying the cycle.
 This check also applies to substitute parts.
 For general import behavior, empty cell handling, and error reporting, see Importers.